As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 Choose your coffee and have it ready to go.
 It doesn’t need to go in a cup or glass just yet, but make sure you know your plan of attack before tackling the pumpkin cold foam.

-In order to make the best cold foam, we have to tiptoe the perfect line between real pumpkin flavor and trying not to weigh down the foam with a bunch of heavy ingredients that would prevent it from foaming and fluffing up.
+In order to make the best cold foam, we have to tiptoe the perfect line between real pumpkin flavor and trying not to weigh down the foam with a bunch of heavy ingredients that would prevent the delicious pumpkin cream from foaming and fluffing up.

 The cold foam consists of 6 simple ingredients: